SyahrilDanial/MobileApps-CaseStudy/README.md

 ```

 ## Brief Description of the case study
-This app consist of several functions that helps in adding courses (ril ko tambahkan la benda ni)
+This app consist of several functions that helps in adding courses.
+Any alteration function such as drop
+and view registered courses are also added into this app for the user to easily make any alterations on
+their schedule as well as view any changes made by them before they finalize the schedule.